phaumer/zowe-cli-tso-rse-sample/README.md

 ## How to build

-- Install the IBM RSE API client PM package
+- Install the IBM RSE API client NPM package
 - Edit the package.json file to point to the location of your installation
 - Build with yarn or npm